jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-On the other hand, if you try to exclude Micrometer from the VMware GemFire or PCC dependency, for example:
+On the other hand, if you try to exclude Micrometer from the [vmware-gemfire-name] or PCC dependency, for example: